ltran1612/CS579-Reverse-Engineering/Injecting DLL/README.md

 ## Process Overview

+I started with the .exe file because it is the loader for the .dll file.

-I started with the sink, I know that the program must be openning some processes to access processes, so I searched for function calls to OpenProcess and found a function called in entry() that does this.
-I renamed it to sink() (see image below).
+I started with the sink of the .exe file, I know that the program must be openning some processes to access processes, so I searched for function calls to OpenProcess and found a function called in entry() that does this.

+I renamed it to sink().

-The overview of the process is:
+The overview of sink() in lab12-01.exe is:

  1. It loads "psapi.dll", which is an interface for getting the process status of application, using LoadLibraryA().
 It then uses GetProcAddress() to get the handles of the following functions inside "psapi.dll":

     - EnumProcessModules() (line 41-43)
     - GetModuleBaseNameA() (line 44-46)
     - EnumProcesses() (line 47-49)

     These functions are used to locate the target process into which this malware injects.

   ![step1](./step1.png)